What is Customer Engineering?

 Sales

 Customer engineering should not be making sales.
 Customer engineering is focused on delivering overwhelming value to the customer, regardless of whether they upgrade.
-Your greatest advocate is the engineer who switching companies (or starts their own) and brings their tools with them.
-And sales *much *prefers when customers are already sold on the product and they exist to *close the deal *(focusing on legal, compliance, finance roadblocks).
+Your greatest advocate is the engineer who switches companies (or starts their own) and brings their tools with them.
+And sales much prefers when customers are already sold on the product and they just need to close the deal (focusing on legal, compliance, finance roadblocks).

 Customer engineering should be handing off insanely qualified leads by driving customer success first and letting sales harvest the revenue later.